GibzB/CloudChallenge/README.md

 #### Lessons learnt
 - created a SQL Server instance on Google Cloud and connected to it using SQL Server Management Studio!
 - performed basic SQL operations using the Google Cloud Console and a client.

+## Encrypting Disks with Customer-Supplied Encryption Keys
+Compute Engine encrypts all data at rest by default.
+It handles and manages this encryption without any additional action on your part.
+However, one can control and manage this encryption alone by providing thier own encryption keys.

+#### Lessons learnt
+- Created an encryption key and wrapped it with the Compute Engine RSA public key certificate.
+- Encrypted a new persistent disk with your own key.
+- Attached the disk to a compute engine instance.
+- Created a snapshot from an encrypted disk.